james2637/james2637/README.md

 - 👋 Hi, I’m @james2637
-- 👀 I’m interested in programming, hacking and investing in stocks
+- 👀 I’m interested in programming, hacking and investing
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...